Herb Reference Guide

 Licorice root is one of the most thoroughly studied medicinal plants on earth.
 Thousands of peer-reviewed studies have been published on its compounds — from bench science (test tube and animal studies) to clinical trials in human patients.
 The picture that emerges is consistent with what traditional healers observed across thousands of years.

-On the liver protection front, research in Japan is particularly compelling.
-Van Rossum et al. (1998) documented the use of intravenous glycyrrhizin (branded as Stronger Neo-Minophagen C) for chronic hepatitis C patients in Japan, where it has been used clinically for decades.
-Multiple studies have found reductions in liver enzyme levels and markers of liver inflammation in patients receiving glycyrrhizin.
-This is not a marginal finding — it's mainstream clinical practice in one of the world's most medically rigorous countries.
+On the liver-support front, research in Japan is particularly notable.
+Van Rossum et al. (1998) reported on glycyrrhizin formulations used clinically in Japan for decades.
+Multiple studies have evaluated reductions in liver enzyme levels and markers of liver inflammation in study participants receiving glycyrrhizin.

-For gut health, the research on licorice root preparations for GERD and gastritis has been promising.
-Several randomized controlled trials (the gold standard of clinical research) have found that licorice root preparations reduce symptoms of heartburn and reflux — comparable in some studies to low-dose antacids, but through a completely different mechanism.
+For digestive comfort, research on licorice root preparations has been promising.
+Several randomized controlled trials (the gold standard of clinical research) have evaluated licorice root preparations for their effects on post-meal burning and digestive discomfort — through a mechanism distinct from conventional approaches.

 The anti-inflammatory research is extensive.
 A 2013 study by Kim et al. in Molecular Cells explored the mechanism by which glycyrrhizic acid suppresses key inflammatory signaling proteins (specifically NF-κB, a master regulator of inflammation in the body).
 This molecular target is the same one addressed by many pharmaceutical anti-inflammatory drugs — licorice root appears to interact with it through a different, more indirect pathway that carries less risk of side effects at normal doses.